-Threatening remarks from students (verbal slander, sexual harassment, threats of violence, etc.) and/or any act of physical violence from a student toward any instructor, staff member, student, or other person in general will not be tolerated.
-Any verbal, nonverbal, physical, or written (graphic or electronic) act that is sexual in nature, severe and pervasive, and creates a hostile environment or limits an individual the ability to participate in or benefit from any educational programs.
+Any verbal, nonverbal, physical, or written (graphic or electronic) act that is sexual in nature, severe and pervasive, and creates a hostile environment or limits an individual the ability to participate in or benefit from any educational programs will not be tolerated.
 This policy extends online to social media platforms and any form of additional cyber communication, including text messages.